sdpunit/Study-buddy-app/items/report.md

 * *"COMP, (Structured Programing)"* (dynamic course name search with college filter)

 *The grammar classifies the convener, name and code of the course as factors, and allows these to be separated by commas.
-The college a course belongs to is classified as an exp, and must be prepended by the string 'college:', and optionally appended by a series of factors seperated by commas.
+The college a course belongs to is classified as an exp, and can optionally be appended by a series of factors seperated by commas.
 This grammar design is flexible as it allows for the user to search simply by the college, or with more detail by adding the code, name, and/or convener in any order.
 Our grammar contains code, name, convener, and college as these are the most relevant keywords associated with a course.*

 **Tokenizer and Parsers**

 *[We utilise tokenizers and parsers in our Search implementation.
-Once a user searches a term, this String is tokenized into `COLLEGE`, `CODE`, `COURSE`, and `CONVENER` tokens.
+Once a user searches a term, this String is tokenized into `COLLEGE`, `CODE`, `COLLEGECODE` `COURSE`, and `CONVENER` tokens.
 These tokens are then parsed to determine if they follow the structure of the grammar that we have defined for our app.
 If the search terms follows the correct grammar, these tokens will be converted to Strings and passed into a Query object, to complete the search process.
 By using tokenizer and parsers, we are able to ensure that the search terms are valid, and that the search process is completed correctly.
 This standardizes the search process, and ensures that the user is able to search for courses in a consistent manner.]*

 **Surprise Item**

-*[TODO If you implement the surprise item, explain how your solution addresses the surprise task.
-What decisions do your team make in addressing the problem?]*
+*[Our team did not attempt the surprise feature.]*

 **Other**